EcoCEO™, bringing together state-of-the-art research from across Europe

 EcoCEO™ and its supporting materials were developed in a collaboration between the following European Research Institutes.

 VITO is a leading European independent research and technology organization in the areas of cleantech and sustainable development, elaborating solutions for the large societal challenges of today.
 Based on a long-standing expertise in the field of waste and materials management, VITO is a leading knowledge center on circular economy and sustainability assessment.

-The Wuppertal Institute is a research institute, developing models, strategies and instruments for transitions to a sustainable development.
-Special emphasis is put on analyzing and stimulating innovations that decouple economic growth and wealth from natural resource use.
-The Wuppertal Institute has a long history of working with schools in the area of resource efficiency and climate protection.
+The Wuppertal Institute is a leading German research institute that develops models, strategies and instruments to support sustainable development at regional, national and international level.
+Its sustainability research focuses on resource, climate and energy-related challenges and their relation to economy and society.
+Special emphasis is put on analysing and stimulating innovations that decouple economic growth and wealth from the use of natural resources.
+The institute has long-standing experience working with schools in the field of education for sustainable development.

 Tallinn University of Technology (TTÜ), is the leading engineering R&D institution in Estonia.
-The mission of TTÜ is to support Estonia’s sustainable development through R&D and science-based higher education in the field of engineering, technology, natural and social sciences.
+The mission of TTÜ is to support Estonia’s sustainable development through R&D and science-based higher education in the fields of engineering, technology and natural and social sciences.
 In addition to research, TTÜ harbours the Mektory School of Technology where primary and secondary school students can experience the exiting opportunities of science, technology and innovation.